as641651/ProcessCompare/README.md

-# ProcessCompare
+# Variants Compare
-A Python library for comparing process models
+A Python library for comparing variants in a process.